rasikjain/typescript-challenge-backend/readme.md

 ## Getting started

 Before you begin, please fork this project.
-If you choose to keep the repository prviate, please remember to invite a Memberstack team member as a collaborator.
+If you choose to keep the repository prviate, please remember to invite the following Memberstack team members as collaborators: NicHaley, tbell511, and lydiahallie

 The `.env` file contains the Mongo DB connection string.
 The database contains a `sample_airbnb` database which contains a `listingsAndReviews` collection.
 That is where you'll find the data you need.

+Complete the above 5 tasks 🙂

 ## Assessment